mohmiim/MLIntroduction/session-1/README.md

 `b`: The bias, allows the network to find a good constant value to add to the input of the neuron.

-`X`<sub>`n`</sub>: The input to the network (eg. I am trying to build a network that predict house price based on Number of rooms and total area of the house, then I have 2 numerical inputs: one for number of bedrooms and one for area)
+`X`<sub>`n`</sub>: The input to the network.
+Imagine I am trying to build a network that predicts house prices based on the number of rooms and the total area of each house.
+In this case I have two numerical inputs: one for the number of bedrooms and one for the total area of the house.

 `W`<sub>`n`</sub>: The weight of each input to our neuron; this starts as a random number but with the magic of machine learning (training) the system will be able to to adjust it to be the suitable value to produce the correct output.